 The Company has not yet adopted a policy on succession planning, in particular with regard to the Company's Chief Executive, Michael Laurier.
-The Chief Executive is however required to give one months' notice under his contract of employment if he wishes to leave the Company.
-The Board is considering succession planning as part of its regular review of Board effectiveness and will implement a policy at the appropriate time.
+The Chief Executive is however

 The Board is committed to undertaking reviews of Board and Committee performance and of individual Board members which will be carried out regularly as part of a board performance evaluation and in particular that their contribution is relevant and effective, that they are committed, and where relevant, they have maintained their independence.
-There were no formal evaluations undertaken during the year.
+There were no formal evaluations undertaken during the year which saw a change in some of the non-executive team.